System Operations Committee

 Steering Group IT & Tools, together with SOC Chair or Vice Chair, represents SOC in the Digital committee which coordinates the digital strategy at ENTSO-E level.

-The Steering Group Operational Framework focuses on developing, implementing and monitoring of the adequate System Operation framework for the transmission systems of Europe, while ensuring sustainable further development and change management of this framework, according to the needs of security of supply, TSOs’ and transmission grid users’ needs.
+The Steering Group Operational Framework focuses on developing, implementing and monitoring of the adequate System Operation framework for a secure and reliable operation of the interconnected power systems, while ensuring sustainable evolution and change management of this framework according to the needs of operational security, security of supply, TSOs and grid users.

-Such framework is based on the European network codes and guidelines and their implementation, which implies the development of methodologies at regional or European level.
+Such framework is based on European Network Codes (NCs) and the Clean Energy Package (CEP), which imply the development of methodologies at regional or European level.
 It favors the establishment of contractual agreements between all TSOs and for the possible extension of their application by non-EU TSOs.

-The Steering Group ensures the representation of SOC in the European Stakeholder Committee set-up in accordance with the European network codes and guidelines.
+The Steering Group ensures the representation of ENTSO-E in the European Stakeholder Committee set-up in accordance with the European NCs and CEP.

 Working Group Critical System Protection